reahl/reahl/reahl-doc/doc/tutorial/buttonwidgets.rst

 define the `events` on your object.
 An :class:`~reahl.component.modelinterface.Event` can optionally be passed an :class:`~reahl.component.modelinterface.Action`.
-This is just a wrapper around any callable -- the callable that will get called if a user triggers this :class:`~reahl.component.modelinterface.Event`:
+This is just a wrapper around any callable -- the callable that will get called when a user triggers this :class:`~reahl.component.modelinterface.Event`:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/addressbook2/addressbook2.py